hanzoai/hanzo.js/README.md

 var api = new Crowdstart({key: yourSecretKey});
 ```

-## Usage
+### JavaScript API
-Promises are returned automatically by every API method when a callback is not
+Promises are returned by every asynchronous method when a callback is not
-supplied.
-Either style can be used interchangeably.
+provided.
+Error-first callbacks are optional to every asynchronous method and
+may be used interchangeably with the Promise-based API.

-### Promise style
+#### Promise style
 Full Promise A+ compliant promises are returned by every API method call.

 ```javascript